aws-samples/reinvent2021-aim408-high-performance-cost-effective-model-deployment-amazon-sagemaker/README.md

 ![hosting-2](./images/sagemaker-model-deployment-multimodel.png)

-To analyze how our models perform under given compute infrasture and to optimize it, we host two multi-model endpoints on two instance types with different compute capacity and compare the performance with a load test using Locust, a load-testing framework in python, in order to find out an optimal hosting configuration.
+To analyze how our models perform under given compute infrasture and to optimize it, we host two multi-model endpoints on two instance types with different compute capacity and compare the performance with a load test using [Locust](https://docs.locust.io/en/stable/index.html), a distributed load-testing framework in python, in order to find out an optimal hosting configuration.
+The figure below illustrate the load testing on a SageMaker endpoint.
+A SageMaker endpoint consists of a HTTPs endpoint, a load balancer, and ML instances.
+You can attach an autoscaling policy that would scale out/in based on a certain metric to a SageMaker endpoint.
+The load balancer in a SageMaker endpoint distributes the traffic to the instances.
+SageMaker emits invocation and instance metrics directly to Amazon CloudWatch.
+By doing load testing, you can observe the response of your endpoint configuration in Amazon CloudWatch.

 ![load-test](./images/sagemaker-model-deployment-load-testing.png)